CS-Klasrum/BSCS-19-WhiteBoard/README.md

-# HotHell-Management-on-Tkinter
+# White Board
-Hotel Management System made with Python using tkinter
+A writing sheet made with Python using tkinter